YoussefLagtab/myPasswords/README.md

-1) To install dependencies :
+# Install the dependencies :
     $ npm install (the first time)

-2) To run the program :
+# Run the program :
     $ node .